open-telemetry/oteps/text/0066-separate-context-propagation.md

 OpenTelemetry should leverage these facilities when available, in order to provide automatic context management.

-## Pre-existing Context implementations
+## Pre-existing context implementations

-In some languages, a single, widely used Context implementation exists.
+In some languages, a single, widely used context implementation exists.
 In other languages, there many be too many implementations, or none at all.
 For example, Go has a the `context.Context` object, and widespread conventions for how to pass it down the call stack.
+Java has MDC, along with several other context implementations, but none are so widely used that their presence can be guranteed or assumed.

-In the cases where an extremely clear, pre-existing option is not available, OpenTelemetry should provide its own Context implementation.
+In the cases where an extremely clear, pre-existing option is not available, OpenTelemetry should provide its own context implementation.

-## Default Propagators

-When available, OpenTelemetry defaults to propagating via HTTP header definitions which have been standardized by the W3C.

 # FAQ